Prime Minister of Russia: Post-Soviet period

-Currently, the formal title of the prime minister is "Chairman of the Government of the Russian Federation".
+Currently, the formal title of the prime minister is "Chairperson of the Government of the Russian Federation".

 In modern Russia, the prime minister is appointed by the president, with the consent of the State Duma.
-The prime minister is responsible to the president and regularly reports to him, however, he only reports to the State Duma once a year.
+The prime minister is responsible to the president and regularly reports to them, however, they only report to the State Duma once a year.

 After the election of Boris Yeltsin, President of Russia, the head of the government was Yeltsin himself.
 He headed the Russian SFSR Government (16 May 1992, the Government of the Russian Federation) for about six months.
 In fact, Yeltsin was the first Head of Government of Russia after the dissolution of the Soviet Union; however, he was not the prime minister.
 After Yeltsin, Yegor Gaidar became acting prime minister, but the Russian Supreme Soviet refused to approve him as prime minister.
 On 14 December 1992, the prime minister appointed was Viktor Chernomyrdin.

 The Russian political system is similar to the modern French system.
-For the appointment of the prime minister the president needs a majority in the state Duma.
-If the party president does not have the majority and fails to form a coalition, the president may need to appoint a loyalist to the position of prime minister.
-For example, this occurred in 1998 when the state Duma (which had most of the opposition to the president of the party) twice refused to appoint Prime Minister Viktor Chernomyrdin, and Boris Yeltsin appointed Prime Minister Yevgeny Primakov, who supported the left opposition.
+In order to appoint the prime minister the president needs a majority in the state Duma.
+If the president's party does not have the majority and fails to form a coalition, the president may need to appoint a loyalist to the position of prime minister.
+For example, this occurred in 1998 when the State Duma (which had most of the opposition to the president's party) twice refused to appoint Prime Minister Viktor Chernomyrdin, and Boris Yeltsin appointed Prime Minister Yevgeny Primakov, who supported the left opposition.

 In the mid-1990s in Russia there was a term "technical prime minister".
 This term refers to the prime minister, who is not an independent political figure, is only the nominal head of government, and in fact the activities of the government are headed by the president.